Latest on trade market for Mets' Zack Wheeler: ...

 - News Article

-Latest on trade market for Mets' Zack Wheeler: Still expected to be traded by deadline
+Latest on trade market for Mets' Zack Wheeler: Astros 'working hard' to acquire him

 The Mets have been expected to trade pending free agent Zack Wheeler before the July 31 trade deadline, but there's also a possibility that they sign him to a contract extension.
 Here's the latest...